 This is the restriction everyone automatically thinks of.

-IATA has traditionally been the industry standard, and their general guide is that the external dimensions of your bag should be no larger than 56cm x 45cm x 25cm.
-This includes wheels, handles, side pockets, etc.
+IATA has traditionally been the industry standard, and their general guide is that the external dimensions of your bag should be no larger than 56cm tall x 45cm wide x 25cm deep.
+This includes wheels, handles, side pockets, tripods, etc.

 The individual airline rules are also constantly changing without notice, so what may be correct today, may change tomorrow so you can't buy a bag and forget about it.
 We advise you to double check before every trip to avoid the risk of issues arising at the aircraft door.

 The key issue for photographers is not normally height or width of the bag, but the depth.
-With more airlines moving to a maximum depth limit of 20cm it does make carrying a pro-level camera with grip or battery pack attached harder, especially as the bag also needs padding to keep your kit safe.
+With more airlines moving to a maximum depth limit of 20cm it does make carrying a pro-level camera with grip or battery pack attached in a roller case next to impossible.

-Over the years of talking to photographers based on their experiences, we have some suggestions that you may also wish to consider.
+Over the years of talking to photographers based on their experiences, we have some tips that you may also wish to consider.
 Some may be obvious, some less so.

 If your kit is that significant, pay a little extra to fly on an airline with a larger cabin luggage allowance, or upgrade.
 A few hundred pounds more on the airplane fare may be less of a loss than to lose a £20,000 camera kit in the hold.